 “We’ve been talking about the importance of ‘customer centricity’ for some time but, until now, retailers have lacked both the technology and the mandate to connect marketing, sales, service, and commerce systems to enable a 360-degree view of the customer.
 Now that relevant and personalized engagement has emerged as a key differentiator, retailers will finally make the investments to deliver on the promise of putting the customer in the center of everything they do.”

-Catharine Findiesen Hays, Co-Author of “Beyond Advertising: Creating Value Through All Customer Touchpoints,” singles out Amazon as a customer-centric organization that is emblematic of the move toward, and demand for, intuitive, wrap-around customer experiences, made possible by agreeing to give enabling information.
+Catharine Findiesen Hays, co-author of Beyond Advertising: Creating Value Through All Customer Touchpoints, singles out Amazon as a customer-centric organization.
+She feels that it’s emblematic of the move toward, and demand for, intuitive, wrap-around customer experiences made possible by customers volunteering information.

-“By opting in with a subscription to Amazon Prime, members exchange their search, purchase, and repurchase behavior in return for customized recommendations and choices – a mutually beneficial digital service that’s also intuitive and frictionless,” she says.
-As data is fed into the system, Amazon learns more about an individual’s needs and can respond in real time.
+“By opting in with a subscription to Amazon Prime, members exchange their search, purchase, and repurchase behavior in return for customized recommendations and choices – a mutually beneficial digital service that’s also intuitive and frictionless,” she said.
+As data is fed into the system, Amazon learns more about an individual’s needs and can respond to them in real time.
 Thanks to experiences like this, customers subconsciously expect a similar level of personalization when they interact with other brands.

 Hartman cites Nike as an example of a customer-centric business that successfully delivers a more empathetic experience to win over customers.

-“The point at which they started to really sell more shoes was when they turned their brand into a service that could help you track your running, compete with your friends, and just feel healthier,” he says.
+“The point at which they started to really sell more shoes was when they turned their brand into a service that could help you track your running, compete with your friends, and just feel healthier,” he said.
 “For Nike, it isn’t just about selling shoes anymore; it’s about delivering on a brand promise in a way that’s more meaningful.”

 With siloed data a major roadblock to connectivity within organizations, businesses must first look at how they can unlock data held in multiple, disconnected systems.

-“When people say ‘customer experience should be owned by marketing,’ they don’t acknowledge that when a customer reaches out to talk to a brand, it’s usually to sales,” she says.
+“When people say ‘customer experience should be owned by marketing,’ they don’t acknowledge that when a customer reaches out to talk to a brand, it’s usually to sales,” she said.
 “And then if there’s a problem, they reach out to service – not marketing.”
 It matters less who owns customer experience and more who implements it, and everyone in an organization – from the executive level down – should be implementing it.

-Looking ahead to a customer-centric future
+Steps toward a customer-centric future

-“In the future,” says Tiffani Bova, “… customer-driven organizations will completely reset value and meaningful experience with customers.”
+In the future, said Tiffani Bova, “Customer-driven organizations will completely reset value and meaningful experience with customers.”